reslaurentii/create_alpine/README.md

 ## Parameters description
 ### Parameters with arguments
 The default values are:
 - -m maintener of Dockerfile.
-It is a label of dockerfile.It is a string.
+It is a label of dockerfile.
+It is a string.
 (Names Surname <email>)
 - -r alpine root file system version: 3.5.2
 - -a architecture: x86_64
 - -f Dockerfile name: Dockerfile